ashutosh-kumar2/student-name-site/README.md

-# Personal portfolio
+# Practice

 Hi!
 This is Ashutosh Kumar.
 Welcome to my portfolio.
 Its currently in progress, will be up as soon as I learn HTML and CSS.
+This is a practice site I deployed while learning GitHub, VSCode and Netlify.

+edit: My portfolio is ready.
+Please visit kumarashutosh.netlify.app.

 As of now, I know:
 1. Javascript